Azure/azure-powershell/src/CostManagement/docs/Update-AzCostManagementExport.md

 ```

 ### -DefinitionTimeframe
-The time frame for pulling data for the query.
+The time frame for pulling data for the export.
 If custom, then a specific time period must be provided.

 ```yaml